Carl J. Hartmann III | Attorney

 We are not persuaded by defendant's argument that a disparate impact claim may not be asserted in a private, non-class action.
 We are convinced that a plaintiff like Lasso may assert such a Title VII claim in a case like this.

-3. Representation of Management in EEO and Employment Actions
+4. Representation of Management in Labor, EEO and Employment Actions

 Outside Supervising litigation counsel to other law firms.
 Several radio stations in the Washington D.C. area came under a sort of coordinated attack -- being simultaneously charged with discrimination, sexual harassment and violations of employment law by employees of every race, age, level of employments and gender.
 Assisted by well-placed articles in such publications as the Washington Post, this group sought to force management to accept contract renegotiations, promotions and other concessions.
 Instead, the stations battled each case individually -- successfully.